KemalCetin01/Microservices-Architecture-Project-Identity/README.md

 # 🧑‍💻 Project Overview

 This project demonstrates a clean implementation of CQRS with MediatR in a microservices architecture.
-It uses well-known design patterns such as Repository and Unit of Work.
+It uses well-known Design Patterns such as CQRS+MediatR, Repository and Unit of Work.

 ---

 ## 🛠️ Used Technologies

 ### 🧩 Architecture & Design Patterns

+- ⚙️ Target Framework **.NET 9.0**
+  The latest version of the .NET platform providing performance improvements and new features.

 - 🧱 **Microservices Architecture**
   Independent services deployed separately for scalability and flexibility.